-Sixty male Sprague-Dawley rats (Janvier, Saint Berthevin, France.) weighing 280-290 g on arrival were housed in pairs under reversed light/dark cycle (lights on at 7:00 am) as described in SUPPLEMENT 1.
+Sixty male Sprague Dawley rats (Janvier, Saint Berthevin, France) weighing 280-290 g on arrival were housed in pairs under reversed light/dark cycle (lights on at 7:00 AM) as described in the Supplement.
 All experimental procedures complied with the European and French ethical guidelines.